codeformio/codeform.io/content/docs/cloud-native-handbook/workflow/deploying.md

 ## Repo Scope

 The scope of a config repo should be determined by identifying a [bounded context](https://martinfowler.com/bliki/BoundedContext.html) (which should ideally correspond to a team of people).
 Using GitOps objects to point to other repositories, a tree structure emerges.
 The root of the tree is usually a repository that the cluster operations team manages.
-This repository contains all cluster-level configuration.
+Commonly, all cluster-level configuration is held in another repo, maintained by the same team.
+Application-specific repositories are also referenced, delegating access to app teams to deploy specific resources (i.e. Deployments, Services, etc.) into whitelisted namespaces.

 ![Config repo tree](/images/config-repo-tree.jpg)